SefaGokceoglu/Forge-Atlassian-App/README.md

-# Forge Cahnge Logs App
+# Forge Change Logs App

 This project contains a Forge UI Kit app written in React that displays in a Jira issue panel.